RSEAA/RSEAA.github.io/index.md

 We also hope that this experience will identify ways to positively engage with senior leaders who are working on policies that directly affect you and the rest of the RSE community.

+### Poster Session

+This year we are adding an online poster session on the 14th of September.
+We're thrilled to offer you two awesome formats to showcase your research: the classic traditional poster and the dynamic set of slides.
+More details coming soon.

 ### What is an unconference?

 An unconference is where the agenda is created by the attendees at the beginning of the meeting.
 Anyone who wants to initiate a discussion on a topic can claim a time and a space [1].